MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 We **strongly** recommend integrating the SDK via Cocoapods as described above.
 Nonetheless, it's also possible to integrate the iOS native SDK manually.

 > [!NOTE]
-> The latest version of React Native SDK does not necessarily depends on the latest version
+> The latest Mobile Center React Native SDK doesn't necessarily depends on the latest Mobile Center iOS SDK, because the iOS SDK is updated and released before the React Native one.
-> of the iOS SDK dependency as the iOS SDK is updated and released first.
+>

-The consequence is that you have to know which version of the iOS SDK the React Native SDK depends on.
+> The consequence is that you have to know which version of the iOS SDK the React Native SDK depends on.

 1. Download the [Mobile Center SDK for React Native](https://github.com/Microsoft/mobile-center-sdk-react-native/releases/latest) frameworks provided as a zip file.